2025-ilaria/project-/rdf-triples.md

     rdfs:comment "Seasonal festivals and special cultural events, including the Summer Programme at Teatro di Verdura and educational outreach programs such as Massimo's Young Musicians and Children at the Opera."@en .
 ```

-We asked Chat to create it using the following information:
+We asked ChatGPT to generate this triple using the following information:

 > **Subject:**  Teatro Massimo di Palermo, IRI <http://dati.beniculturali.it/iccd/schede/resource/CulturalInstituteOrSite/S012166_Teatro_Massimo>.
 > **Predicate:** `arco:hasEvent`
 > **Object:**  ex:OperaProduction, ex:TheaterPerformance, ex:OrchestralConcert, ex:BalletDance, ex:FestivalEvent

 ---
-## 4️⃣RDF Triple for restoration and intervention
+## 4️⃣ RDF Triple for restoration and intervention

-🔍We asked CHAT GPT to create a RDF triple using the **zero-shot prompt**:
+🔍 We asked ChatGPT to create a RDF triple using the **zero-shot prompting technique**:

 ![Screnshot](assets/css/Screenshot%20prompt%20restoration%20triple.png)

-It generated the following triple➡️
+It generated the following triple: ➡️

 ```rdf
 @prefix arco: <https://w3id.org/arco/ontology/arco/> .